willzywiec/criticality-torch/README.md

 ```r
 devtools::install_github('willzywiec/criticality-torch/pkg/criticality')
 ```
 This version of criticality has been modified to use Torch instead of Keras + TensorFlow, due to TF not supporting CUDA 11.2+ on Windows.
-These modifications were mostly performed using ChatGPT.
+These modifications were mostly performed using Claude.